Treason Act 1547: Other provisions

-Section 10 removed benefit of clergy for the crimes of murder, housebreaking, horse stealing, highway robbery, and sacrilege, retaining it for other crimes.
-Section 14 created a privilege of Parliament by extending benefit of clergy to all peers, even illiterates, for a first offence of any felony except murder and treason, exempting even the substitute penalties (burning the hand, loss of inheritance, corruption of the blood).
+Section 10 of the act removed benefit of clergy for the crimes of murder, housebreaking, horse stealing, highway robbery, and sacrilege, retaining it for other crimes.
+Section 14 of the act created a privilege of Parliament by extending benefit of clergy to all peers, even illiterates, for a first offence of any felony except murder and treason, exempting even the substitute penalties (burning the hand, loss of inheritance, corruption of the blood).
 Section 15 confirmed peers' right to be tried by the Lords.

 Section 5 of the act repealed the Statute of Proclamations (also known as Proclamation by the Crown Act 1539 (31 Hen.
 8. c.
 8)), that had ordained that most Proclamations issued by the King in Council should be obeyed as though they were acts of Parliament.

 Section 19 of the act stipulated that a prosecution for treason consisting only of "open preaching or words only" must be brought within 30 days of the offence (or six months if the accused was outside the realm).

 Section 20 of the act put the common law offence of misprision (concealing) of treason on a statutory basis.

 Section 21 of the act made it lawful to address the King of France by that title.
 Up until then, the English kings had claimed that title for themselves (and did not formally renounce it until 1801).

-Repeal
+Subsequent developments

+Section 1, 3–11, 14 and 18 to the end of the act were repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125), which came into force on 28 July 1863.

 Section 16 of the act was repealed by section 56 of, and part I of schedule 2 to, the Administration of Estates Act 1925 (15 & 16 Geo.
 5. c.
-23).
+23), which came into force on 1 January 1926.

-The rest of the act was repealed by the Statute Law Revision Act 1948.
+The whole act, so far as unrepealed, was repealed by section 1 of, and the first schedule to, the Statute Law Revision Act 1948 (11 & 12 Geo.
+6. c.
+62), which came into force on 30 July 1948.